Malcolm Goodman MBE

-Malcolm Goodman began his professional career in 1975 with the Central Band of the Royal Air Force at RAF Uxbridge.
-However, in 1979 he left the Royal Air Force to undertake a new employment opportunity in the East Midlands, whilst also pursuing a career as a freelance musician and the voluntary role of Special Constable with Nottinghamshire Police.
+Malcolm began his professional career in 1975 with the Central Band of the Royal Air Force at RAF Uxbridge.
+However, in 1979 he left the Royal Air Force to undertake a new employment opportunity in the East Midlands, whilst also pursuing a career as a freelance musician.

-With members of the Western Band of the Royal Air Force, Malcolm had the privilege of travelling with Her Majesty Queen Elizabeth II to provide musical support for her 1996 State Visit to Thailand.
+With members of the Western Band of the Royal Air Force, Malcolm had the privilege of travelling with Her Majesty Queen Elizabeth II aboard the Royal Flight as the band had been invited to provide musical support during the 1996 State Visit to Thailand.

 Following a posting to Royal Air Force Cranwell in 1999, he joined the Band of the Royal Air Force Regiment as principal horn, and in 2003 was also appointed to the newly established role of Public Relations and Marketing Manager for the Royal Air Force Music Services.